 The walnuts are optional.
 I think they give the bread extra protein and texture.
 I love making banana nut bread and walnuts are the best nuts for sweetbreads.

 You can use either ghee or butter interchangeably.
-I prefer ghee because it is easier to digest since it is dairy-free.
+I prefer ghee because it is easier to digest since it is lactose-free.

 - To prevent the banana bread from sticking to the pan, use parchment paper.
 This also makes cleanup easy